Publications in Progress

 - A long-term study of Chinese civil society and democratic culture – Book Manuscript in Preparation

-- “Advocacy in an Authoritarian State: How Grassroots Environmental NGOs Influence Local Governments in China" – Forthcoming in The China Journal (January 2018) (With Jingyun Dai)
+- Dai, Jingyun and Anthony J. Spires.
+2018.
+“Advocacy in an Authoritarian State: How Grassroots Environmental NGOs Influence Local Governments in China.”
+The China Journal, no. 79, pp. 62–83.

 - Lai, Weijun, Jiangang Zhu, Lin Tao, and Anthony J. Spires.
 2015.
 “Bounded by the State: Government Priorities and the Development of Private Philanthropic Foundations in China,” The China Quarterly, vol. 224, pp. 1083-1092.